atsmacode/aye-poker/README.md

 2. Now you're ready to play:
     * Open at least 2 private browser tabs
     * Register an account in each session and log in
-    * Click the 'Play Now' button
+    * Click the 'New Game' button to select players & real or test mode
     * The game should automatically start after the second user joins the table

 # Quick Start (Linux / Mac)